Tennis Court Resurfacing Guide : Costs, Signs, and Why It Matters

 Exploring Popular Tennis Court Surface Types for Resurfacing

 A good understanding of the different tennis court surface materials is important before starting the tennis court design process, or setting out to resurface the court.
-The court surfaces are broadly categorized into three types, including grass courts, clay courts, and hard surface courts i.e. acrylic courts.
+The best court resurfacing materials are broadly categorized into three types, including grass courts, clay courts, and hard surface courts i.e. acrylic courts.
 Each has its own set of pros and cons for the gameplay.

 Hard surface courts or Acrylic courts